 Legal Defense Center

-What Remains Legal in Texas
+All Legal in Texas Under Active TI

-Mark Bordas, David Sergei, and the THBC coalition have unified into ONE legal team.
-Six attorneys across three firms are filing after March 31 once rules take effect (for standing).
-The petition is largely complete.
-The legal dream team: Amanda Taylor & JR Johnson (Butler Snow), Jason Snell (Snell Law), David Sergei (Sergei Law), Andrea Steel (Banks Law Firm), and Neil Willner (Vicente Sederberg).
-Sky Marketing v.
-DSHS remains pending at the Texas Supreme Court.
+Filed 2026-04-07 by THBC + HIFA + 7 co-plaintiffs.
+Mark Bordas, David Sergei, and the THBC coalition unified into ONE legal team.
+Six attorneys across three firms: Amanda Taylor & JR Johnson (Butler Snow), Jason Snell (Snell Law), David Sergei (Sergei Law), Andrea Steel (Banks Law Firm), and Neil Willner (Vicente Sederberg).
+TRO won 2026-04-10 (Judge Maya Guerra Gamble, bond $50).
+TI won 2026-05-01.
+Trial on the merits 2026-07-27.
+Note: Sky Marketing 23-0887 at SCOTX is the SEPARATE Delta-8 matter; R&D does not sell Delta-8.

 Know Your Rights